beefy24/a3-stealth-mod/README.md

 (The cause of issues 1 and 2 is that the mod currently cannot handle locality changes of stealth units.)

-3. In the current A3 Development Build, the [ignoreTarget](https://community.bistudio.com/wiki/ignoreTarget) command causes freezing when used on a player in a vehicle.
+3. (May not apply anymore.)
+The [ignoreTarget](https://community.bistudio.com/wiki/ignoreTarget) command causes freezing when used on a player in a vehicle.
 This issue has been temporarily resolved by repeatedly calling the [forgetTarget](https://community.bistudio.com/wiki/forgetTarget) command.
 While not ideal, it produces a similar effect.

 4. Grenade explosions are sometimes not registered by the event handler on the server.